cinghie/wordpress-starter-pack/wp-content/plugins/pixelyoursite/readme.txt

-TRACK KEY ACTIONS WITH THE SIGNAL EVENT:
+TRACK KEY ACTIONS WITH AUTOMATED EVENTS:

-The Signal event captures important actions like form submit, comments, downloads, page scroll, and time on page.
+The AUTOMATED EVENTS capture important actions like form submit, comments, downloads, page scroll, and time on page.
+Use them to measure your users' behaviour inside Google Analytics, or to create custom audiences and conversions on Meta (Facebook), and Google Analytics.